James Dyson: Other inventions

 In 2000, Dyson expanded his appliance range to include a washing machine called the ContraRotator, which had two rotating drums moving in opposite directions.
-The range was decorated in the usual bright Dyson colours, rather than the traditional white, grey, or black of most other machines.
+The range was offered in bright colours, rather than the usual white or silver, although white versions came later.
 It was not a commercial success and was discontinued in 2005.

-In 2002, Dyson created a realisation of the optical illusions depicted in the lithographs of Dutch artist M. C. Escher.
-Engineer Derek Phillips was able to accomplish the task after a year of work, creating a water sculpture in which the water appears to flow up to the tops of four ramps arranged in a square, before cascading to the bottom of the next ramp.
-Called Wrong Garden, it was displayed at the Chelsea Flower Show in 2003.
-The illusion is accomplished with water containing air bubbles pumped through a chamber underneath the transparent glass ramps to a slit at the top from which the bulk of the water cascades down.
-This makes it appear that the water is flowing up, when really, a small amount of water diverted from the slit at the top flows back down the ramps in a thin layer.
+In 2002, the company created a model of the optical illusions depicted in the lithographs of Dutch artist M. C. Escher.
+Engineer Derek Phillips, after a year of work, created a water sculpture in which the water appeared to flow upwards to the tops of four ramps arranged in a square, before cascading to the bottom of the next ramp.
+Called Wrong Garden, the sculpture was displayed at the Chelsea Flower Show in 2003.
+The illusion was accomplished by having water containing air bubbles pumped to a slit at the top from which it cascaded down, making it appear that the water was flowing upwards.

-In October 2006 Dyson launched the Dyson Airblade, a fast hand dryer that uses a thin sheet of moving air as a squeegee to remove water, rather than attempting to evaporate it with heat.
-This allows for faster drying, while using much less energy than traditional electrical hand dryers.
+In October 2006, Dyson launched a fast hand dryer, the Dyson Airblade, that used a thin layer of air as a squeegee to remove water from the skin, rather than using heat.

-Another product, launched in October 2009, is a fan without external blades which he calls the Air Multiplier.
+A fan without external blades called the Air Multiplier was launched in October 2009.
 Functions such as heating, air-purifying and humidifying were added later.

-In April 2016, Dyson launched the Dyson Supersonic, a hair dryer with a smaller motor in the handle to provide better balance and smaller size, as well as quieter operation.
-Commenting on the launch, Vogue magazine said "as the first product to launch from Dyson's new UK state-of-the-art hair laboratory, we have high hopes for the future of our blow-dries."
+In April 2016, Dyson launched a smaller and quieter hair dryer, the Dyson Supersonic.